carpentries-incubator/geospatial-python/_episodes/08-vector-open-shapefile.md

 data to working with vector data.
 In this episode, we will open and plot point, line and polygon vector data stored in shapefile format in Python.

-#These data refer to the [NEON Harvard Forest field site](https://www.neonscience.org/field-sites/field-sites-map/HARV), which we have been working with in previous
-#episodes.
-The data we will use comes from the Dutch government's open geodata set on [crop fields](https://www.pdok.nl/introductie/-/article/basisregistratie-gewaspercelen-brp-).
+The data we will use comes from the Dutch government's open geodata sets obtained from the [PDOK platform](https://www.pdok.nl/).

 In later episodes, we will learn how to work with raster and vector data together and combine them into a single plot.

 ## Import Shapefiles

-We will use the `geopandas` package to work with vector data in Python.
-We will also use the `rioxarray`.

 ```python
 import geopandas as gpd